by Edward Ridenour

 –

-6- As well as in a marriage, under the betrothal, the man had all the power.
+6- As well as in a marriage, under the betrothal, the Jewish man had all the power.
 If Jesus was speaking and advocating secular Hebrew law, then there was no mention of or recourse for the female, if the betrothed man had sex before marriage.
 Why?
 Because under Hebrew law, he could have more than one wife, as long as they were virgins or widows.
 Those that espouse this false theology never seem to consider this.
 Everything Jesus was teaching in Matthew was about doing away with this being married to more than one wife acceptance, showing under Him, for a man to do so is adulterous.

 –